-These are perfect half-day adventures, so you’ll still have energy to play at the beach, drive around Maui, go on a tour, or simply relax by the pool.
+These Maui easy hikes are perfect half-day adventures, so you’ll still have the energy to play at the beach, drive around Maui, go on a tour, or simply relax by the pool.

-The Haleakala Sliding Sands Trail is situated inside Haleakala National Park.
+The Haleakala Sliding Sands Trail is situated inside Haleakala National Park in Upcountry Maui.
 It is rated as a pretty challenging hike but is also widely revered as being worth the challenge.

 The entire trip runs for about 5 miles, with the first 4 miles going down 2800 feet to the valley floor.

 The final mile is an arduous hike-climb up Haleakala’s crater rim which is where the real challenge is.
-However, the views from the rim when you finally make it up are absolutely worth the hike.
+However, the views from the rim when you finally make it up are absolutely worth this hike at Mount Haleakala.

 Situated above the Seven Sacred Pools (traditionally referred to as “Oheo Gulch”), Pipiwai Trail is one of the most beautiful hikes you can find in Maui.

-From the majestic waterfalls to the dense bamboo forests, to the calm streams that invite passers-by to take a dip; there will be something to feast your eyes on at any point in time.
+From the majestic waterfalls to the dense bamboo forests to the calm streams that invite passers-by to take a dip; there will be something to feast your eyes on at any point in time during this Maui hike.